 A dormer is a structural element in architecture that protrudes from a sloped roof and allows for additional space.
 If you're a tiny house enthusiast, the words "additional space" in a tiny house article might seem oxymoronic.
-Yes, owning a tiny home means that you are "okay" with small spaces, but there is no reason that you should have to sacrifice comfort in your tiny home.
+Yes, owning a tiny home means that you are "okay" with small spaces, but there is no reason that you should have to sacrifice comfort in your tiny house RV.

 Tumbleweed Cypress WITHOUT dormers.
 A lovely gable roof line throughout.